inkdevhub/nft/README.md

 The UI is a react app and uses polkadotjs to interact with the node

 #### DAO
-On Chain governance Based on [Governor](https://github.com/OpenZeppelin/openzeppelin-contracts/tree/master/contracts/governance) contracts of OpenZeppelin
+On Chain governance based on [Governor](https://github.com/OpenZeppelin/openzeppelin-contracts/tree/master/contracts/governance) contracts of OpenZeppelin

 #### Tests
 The tests folders contains end-to-end tests for the contracts.